polyformproject/commercial.polyformproject.org/terms.md

 ## Eligible Users

-The customer's employees, as well as the customer's subsidiaries' employees, as well as independent contractors providing services to the customer may be assigned as users under this agreement.
+The customer's employees, the customer's subsidiaries' and affiliates' employees, and independent contractors providing services to the customer may be assigned as users under this agreement.
 {{/model=users}}

 {{#model=metered}}